cilium/cilium/Documentation/installation/encryption-wireguard.rst

 This guide explains how to configure Cilium with transparent encryption of traffic between Cilium-managed endpoints using `WireGuard® <https://www.wireguard.com/>`_.

+.. admonition:: Video
+  :class: attention

+  Aside from this guide, you can also watch `eCHO episode 3: WireGuard <https://www.youtube.com/watch?v=-awkPi3D60E&t=475s>`__ on how
+  WireGuard can encrypt network traffic.

 When WireGuard is enabled in Cilium, the agent running on each cluster node will establish a secure WireGuard tunnel between it and all other known nodes in the cluster.
 Each node automatically creates its own encryption key-pair and